 A Field Guide to Student Teaching in Music

-Ann C. Clements is Associate Professor of Music Education at The Pennsylvania State University.
+Ann C. Clements is Professor of Music Education and Director of the Center for Pedagogy in Arts and Design at the Pennsylvania State University.

-Rita Klinger is Professor of Music at Cleveland State University.
+Sarah H. Watts is Assistant Professor of Music Education at the Pennsylvania State University.